Infrared properties of cuprates in the pseudogap state: A study of Mitrovic-Fiorucci and Sharapov-Carbotte scattering rates: Numerical Results and analysis

 \subsection{The Theoretical approach of Puchkov et. al.\cite{puchkov_96}}

-Theoretically, Puchkov et. al. \cite{puchkov_96} has investigated the behavior of scattering rate at different temperatures.
-They consider the constant electronic density of states models (Allen's and Shulga-Dolgov-Maksimov's) and for boson spectral function ($I^{2}\chi(\Omega)$), they consider two models ($1$) the Lorentzian model $\Gamma\Omega/((\Omega - \Omega_{E})^2+(\Gamma)^2)$ with boson peak centered at $\Omega_{E}$ and width $\Gamma$, and ($2$) the single frequency $\Omega_E$ Einstein model $A\delta(\Omega-\Omega_{E})$ with $A$ as electron-boson coupling constant.
-With the Lorentzian model for $I^{2}\chi(\Omega)$, the observed features are shown in Figure $~$\ref{shulga}.
-Here, we can see that at the low frequencies, there is a depression in the scattering rate.
-This depression comes from lower value of boson density of states at frequencies less than $\Omega_{E}$ that causes lesser scattering of electrons (thus depression in the scattering rate).
+Theoretically, Puchkov et al. \cite{puchkov_96} have investigated the behavior of the scattering rate at different temperatures.
+They consider the constant electronic density of states model (Allen's and Shulga-Dolgov-Maksimov's) and for the boson spectral function ($I^{2}\chi(\Omega)$), they consider two models ($1$) the Lorentzian model $ \Gamma\Omega/((\Omega - \Omega_{E})^2+(\Gamma)^2)$ with boson peak centered at $\Omega_{E}$ and width $\Gamma$, and ($2$) the single frequency $\Omega_E$ Einstein model $A\delta(\Omega-\Omega_{E})$ with $A$ as electron-boson coupling constant.
+With the Lorentzian model for $I^{2}\chi(\Omega)$, the observed features are shown in Fig.$~$\ref{shulga}.
+Here, we can see that at the low frequencies, there is a weak depression in the scattering rate at all temperatures.
+This depression comes from lower value of boson density of states at frequencies less than $\Omega_{E}$ that causes less scattering of electrons (thus depression in the scattering rate).
 But in the experiment, the depression (at lower frequencies) appears only at $T<T^{*}$\cite{lee_05}.
 No depression occurs when $T>T^{*}$.
-This experimental fact cannot be resolved using boson only model of Puchkov et. al.\cite{puchkov_96}.
+This experimental fact cannot be resolved using the boson only model of Puchkov et. al.\cite{puchkov_96}.
 It is hard to imagine that bosons suddenly becomes active at $T<T^{*}$ and inactive at $T>T^{*}$.
-We can also notice that with the increment in the temperature, the scattering rate increases at all frequencies which is in contradiction with experiment\cite{timusk_03}.
-In Figure $~$\ref{puchkov}, with the Einstein model, the $1/\tau(\omega)$ shows depression at lower frequencies and at lower temperature.
-But above 1000cm$^{-1}$, it saturate over a wide frequency scale.
-But in the experiment, it varies linearly in the high frequency range.
-There is also no signature of the temperature independent character of scattering rate at higher $\omega$.
-The basic reason of the contradiction seen in Puchkov et. al's work is due to the assumption of the constant EDOS at the Fermi surface.
+We can also notice that with the increment in the temperature, the scattering rate increases at all frequencies in Puchkov et. al. approach whereas in experiment only the low frequency part is temperature dependent\cite{timusk_03}(refer Fig.\ref{schm2}).
+In Fig.$~$\ref{puchkov}, with the Einstein model, the $1/\tau(\omega,T)$ shows depression at lower frequencies and at lower temperature.
+But above about 1000 cm$^{-1}$, it saturates over a wide frequency scale.
+Contrary to this, it varies linearly in the high frequency range in experiment.
+The basic reason for this contradiction seen in Puchkov et. al's work is due to the assumption of the constant EDOS at the Fermi surface.